amirghedira/amir-platform-api/readme.md

 [web-push](https://www.npmjs.com/package/web-push):
 This package allows you to push notifications after registering the service worker in the front end.

 # What I learned ?
  I learned more things about each of those library I mentioned above.
 To begin, I learned how to manipulate the database throw mongoose and to create models and schemas, and also how to perform queries, and fetching data and updating and removing data
 Besides, I learned webpush syntax and I knew it's ability to push notifications easily.
 In addition, Cloudinary which I used for the first time, I used in past Multer with local storage, but with Cloudinary and multer I learned how to store images in the cloud and deleting them with simple code, and also customize the images name (you can find all this is cloudinary.js in middlewares)
-About other libraries like express and bcrypt and jsonwebtoken I already use them in past and it's helpful to use them again and manipulating them deeply;
+About other libraries like express and bcrypt and jsonwebtoken I already use them in past and it's helpful to use them again and manipulating them deeply...